HuyaneMatsu/hata/docs/topics/first_bot.md

 Pretty simple!
 Now try running `python3 main.py` and you should see your bot online.
 Great success!

 This is already pretty cool, but the bot does nothing yet.
-Let's a simple ping-pong command.
+Let's make a simple ping-pong command.

 ```py
 # ... rest of the code